MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/index.md

 Not all management commands modify data or metadata.
 The large class of commands that start with `.show`, are used to display metadata or data.
 For example, the `.show tables` command returns a list of all tables in the current database.

-For more information on management commands, see [Management commands (control commands) overview](../management/index.md).
+For more information on management commands, see [Management commands overview](../management/index.md).

 ## Next steps